compbioclub/compbioclub.github.io/_projects/ResearchGala24+25.md

 related_publications: false
 ---

-We participated in the BMS Research Gala 2025 held at Sun Yat-sen University Shenzhen Campus on 4-5 July 2025.
-During the event, we presented a summary of our research works from 2024 to 2025, showcasing our achievements and future directions.
+We participated in the CityUHK BMS-SYSY BME Joint Research Gala 2025 held at Sun Yat-sen University Shenzhen Campus on 4-5 July 2025.
+During the event, Chengshang and Anna presented a summary of their research works from 2024 to 2025 in poster section.
 The gala provided an excellent platform for networking and exchanging ideas with fellow researchers.
 It was a memorable experience for the entire team.
-Chengshang won the Best Poster Presentation Award for his new reseach on multimodal disease early warning algorithms.
+Chengshang won the *Best Poster Presentation Award* for his new reseach on multimodal disease early warning algorithm---CRISGI.

-In the subsequent scholarship selection, Chengshang won the school and department scholar scholarships respectively.
-Congratulations to Chengshang for his outstanding achievements!
+Moreover, the collaborative research led to Chengshang receiving the *CityUHK Research Tuition Scholarship 2024/25* and the *BMS Postgraduate Research Output Award 2024/25*.
+Congratulations to Chengshang on his exceptional accomplishments!

 <div class="row">
   <div class="col-sm mt-3 mt-md-0">